RadinPirouz/devops-documents/Code-Management/Gitlab/Gitlab-Cache.md

 ## Default Cache Configuration

-Define a global cache for all jobs and override it for specific jobs as needed:
+Define a global cache and override it per job as necessary:

 ```yaml
 default: